-The multimedia quiz is run via Powerpoint Viewer, a Windows based product - as opposed to a DVD format, so this gives you full control over the speed of the quiz.
-You will require either a PC or laptop with a CD-ROM, (alternatively we can send you a link to download it), plus a big screen or plasma TV which all the teams must be able to see.
-You will also need a VGA/HDMI/S-Video cable which transfers the pictures to your viewing source, plus an audio cable from your headphone socket to your audio output (usually a sound system, or straight into the TV).
+The multimedia quiz is a Windows based product.
+We send you a download link every week from which the multimedia component of the quiz is delivered.
+You will need a laptop or PC, plus a projector and screen, or large-ish TV which all the teams must be able to see.
+You will also need a VGA or HDMI cable which transfers the pictures to your viewing source, plus an audio cable from your headphone socket to your audio output (usually your venue's sound system, a set of desktop speakers (Logitech ones are really good) or straight into the TV).

 - KVM Switch: If you have access to two laptops/PCs, a simple KVM switch will allow you to quickly switch between the quiz and the scoreboard.
 It is possible to run both the quiz and the scoreboard on one - however you would then need to stop the quiz to update the scoreboard, and unplug the VGA cable too, so no-one can see you inputting scores.
 A KVM switch means you can select one laptop or the other at a push of a button.